Stones like marble, granite, and quartz are timeless, trendy additions to your home.

 Your nearby hardware stores are another excellent place to get great deals on marble.
 These stores sometimes have sales to sell off old products to make way for new ones, which means you could save a good amount of money.

-Once the marble piece is ready, it is a good idea to get it polished.
+Once the marble piece is ready, it is a good idea to get it cleaned and polished.

 Step 2 – Clean the surfaces

-For this, you want to be sure you have removed any loose debris, mud stains, grease stains, and sawdust.
+For cleaning your marble pieces, you want to be sure you have removed any loose debris, mud stains, grease stains, or sawdust.

 A tack cloth is perfect for the cleaning job as it is made from a lint-free material, similar to gauze, and has a tacky coating on it to make removing dust and dirt easily.